 I'll email this post to you, so you can come back to it later! -Sarah

 With the recent rising prices and lack of availability of eggs, I love that this recipe is naturally egg-free, making it not only budget-friendly but also accessible for those with egg allergies or dietary restrictions.
-Plus, these egg-free chocolate chip cookies hold together beautifully, thanks to the combination of pure maple syrup and the right mix of gluten-free flours.
+Plus, these egg-free chocolate chip cookies still hold together beautifully despite the lack of eggs, thanks to a combination of pure maple syrup and the right mix of gluten-free flours.

-Why You’ll Love These Healthy Chocolate Chip Cookies
+Why You’ll Love These Gluten Free Dairy Free Chocolate Chip Cookies

 • Gluten-free & egg-free – perfect for those with allergies or dietary restrictions.

-• Easily made dairy-free & vegan – just swap in plant-based butter and dairy-free chocolate chips.
+• Dairy-free & vegan friendly – just use plant-based butter and dairy-free chocolate chips.

 • One-bowl recipe – no need to cream the butter and sugar!